-The UVLO can be adjusted using an external voltage divider on the EN pin of the TPS54260-Q1.
+The Under Voltage Lock Out (UVLO) can be adjusted using an external voltage divider on the EN pin of the TPS54240-Q1.
 The UVLO has two thresholds, one for power up when the input voltage is rising and one for power down or brown outs when the input voltage is falling.
 For the example design, the supply should turn on and start switching once the input voltage increases above 6 V (enabled).
 After the regulator starts switching, it should continue to do so until the input voltage falls below 5.5 V (UVLO stop).

 The programmable UVLO and enable voltages are set using the resistor divider of R1 and R2 between Vin and ground to the EN pin.
 Equation 2 through Equation 3 can be used to calculate the resistance values necessary.
-For the example application, a 124 k $\Omega$ between Vin and EN (R1) and a 30.1 k $\Omega$ between EN and ground (R2) are required to produce the 6- and 5.5-V start and stop voltages.
+For the example application, a 124 k $\Omega$ between Vin and EN (R1) and a 30.1 k $\Omega$ between EN and ground (R2) are required to produce the 6 and 5.5 volt start and stop voltages.

-8.2.2.9 Output Voltage and Feedback Resistors Selection
+Output Voltage and Feedback Resistors Selection

 The voltage divider of R5 and R6 is used to set the output voltage.
-For the example design, $10 \text{ k}\Omega$ was selected for R6.
-Using Equation 1, R5 is calculated as $31.25 \text{ k}\Omega$ .
-The nearest standard 1% resistor is $31.6 \text{ k}\Omega$ .
+For the example design, $10~k\Omega$ was selected for R6.
+Using Equation 1, R5 is calculated as $31.25~k\Omega$ .
+The nearest standard 1% resistor is $31.6~k\Omega$ .
 Due to current leakage of the VSENSE pin, the current flowing through the feedback network should be greater than 1 $\mu$ A in order to maintain the output voltage accuracy.
-This requirement makes the maximum value of R2 equal to 800 k $\Omega$ .
+This requirement makes the maximum value of R2 equal to $k\Omega$ .
 Choosing higher resistor values decrease quiescent current and improve efficiency at low output currents but may introduce noise immunity problems.